Shen-Language/shen-cl/README.md

 The function COMMON-LISP-USER::sin is undefined.
 ```

-Similarly to `lisp.`, Common Lisp code can be used inline through `shen-cl.eval-inline-lisp`, which evaluates the given string as a lisp form and returns the result.
+Similarly to `lisp.`, Common Lisp code can be used inline through `shen-cl.eval-lisp`, which evaluates the given string as a lisp form and returns the result.
 Code evaluated this way exists in the `:COMMON-LISP-USER` package (rather than `:SHEN`) and with the reader in case insensitive mode, so it is ideal for accessing external lisp code.

 ```
-(shen-cl.eval-inline-lisp "(defun cl-plus-one (x) (+ 1 x))")
+(shen-cl.eval-lisp "(defun cl-plus-one (x) (+ 1 x))")
 CL-PLUS-ONE

-(shen-cl.eval-inline-lisp "(cl-plus-one 1)")
+(shen-cl.eval-lisp "(cl-plus-one 1)")
 2
 ```